SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/authentication/azuread-scim.md

 Before configuring rest of the sections like **Users and groups** and **Provisioning** in this Enterprise Application, lets configure SSO in Prophecy UI and get the SCIM token.

 1. Log in to Prophecy IDE as an admin user.
 2. Navigate to the **SSO** tab of the Prophecy **Settings** page.
-3. Under **Authentication Provider**, select SAML.
+3. Under **Authentication Provider**, select **Prophecy Managed**.

 ![SSO Settings](./img/sso_settings.png)

-3. Fill in `Organization ID` and `Team Name` that you want to set for your organization and team respectively.
+3. Fill in **Organization ID** and **Team Name** that you want to set for your organization and team respectively.
 Make sure both these fields are of the regex `[a-zA-z0-9]*` and have no spaces or special characters.
-4. Click `Configure` and this will generate a SCIM Token.
-Make a note of this token which needs to be filled later while Provisioning SCIM in AzureAD.
+4. Click **Configure** to generate a SCIM Token.
+Make a note of this token, which needs to be filled later while Provisioning SCIM in AzureAD.
 Also, now the Authentication Provider should show as `SAML`.

 ![SSO Settings With SCIM token](./img/sso_settings_with_token.png)

-5. Click `Save`.
+5. Click **Save**.
-6. Choose IDP as `Azure Active Directory` from the drop-down.
+6. From the IDP dropdown, select **Azure Active Directory**.
-7. Fill in `SSO URL` as the Login URL you copied from Azure AD application in step 7 of above section.
+7. Fill in **SSO URL** with the Login URL you copied from Azure AD application in the section above.
-8. Upload the Base64 certificate downloaded from Azure AD application in step 7 of above section.
+8. Upload the Base64 certificate downloaded from Azure AD application in the section above.
-9. Fill in `Entity issuer` as `Identifier (Entity ID)` you chose in Azure AD application in step 7 to identify it to Azure Active Directory.
-Identifier as per this documentation example will be `prophecyWithSamlEntity`.
+9. In the **Entity issuer** field, paste the `Identifier (Entity ID)` you chose in the Azure AD application to identify it to Azure Active Directory.
+We used **prophecyWithSamlEntity** in a previous example.
-10. Fill in `SSO issuer` as `Azure AD Identifier` you copied from Azure AD application in step 7 of above section.
+10. In the **SSO issuer** field, paste the `Azure AD Identifier` you copied from the Azure AD application.
 11. Once SCIM Provisioning is enabled for the _Prophecy Enterprise app_ in Azure AD and users/groups are assigned to it, you can logout from Prophecy IDE and the assigned users will be able to login to Prophecy IDE via AzureAD.

 ![SSO Detailed Settings for AzureAD](./img/sso_settings_detailed_azuread.png)

 ## Assigning Users/Groups to Prophecy in Azure AD

-1. Go to `Users and Groups` tab in `Manage` section of _Prophecy Enterprise App_ in Azure AD
+1. Go to **Users and Groups** tab in the **Manage** section of _Prophecy Enterprise App_ in Azure AD
-2. Click `Add user/group` -> `Users/Groups None Selected`.
+2. Click **Add user/group > Users/Groups None Selected**.
 Search for your users/groups and assign them to Prophecy app.

-Note: To be able to assign groups to an Enterprise Application in Azure, make sure your plan should be `Azure AD Premium P2`.
+Note: To be able to assign groups to an Enterprise Application in Azure, your plan should be **Azure AD Premium P2**.

 ## Sync Users and Groups from Azure AD using SCIM